 Since 2019, the Programme integration, with particular regard to the IP2 activities, has also been ensured by a new stream of work (IPx) dedicated to the Functional System Architecture to be derived from a sector shared vision on future rail operations.
-This work is framed in the project Linx4Rail which takes stock of the input from different initiatives, in particular RCA and OCORA, and it is underpinning the "One Vision CCS" presented by the European Commission Services - DG MOVE at the CCRCC conference in October 2019.
+This work is framed in the project Linx4Rail which takes stock of the input from different initiatives, in particular RCA and OCORA, and it is underpinning the "One Vision CCS" presented by the European Commission Services - DG MOVE at the ERTMS Conference (CCRCC) in October 2019.

-1.3.3 Innovation Programme 3 (IP3): Cost Efficient and Reliable High Capacity Infrastructure
+1.4.3 Innovation Programme 3 (IP3): Cost-efficient and Reliable High Capacity Infrastructure signalling systems, the network diversity needs to be eliminated, notably through a migration towards common high-performing infrastructure system architecture.

 The design, construction, operation and maintenance of rail network infrastructure have to be safe, reliable, supportive of customer needs, cost-effective and sustainable.
-In order to deliver the benefits of market opening and interoperability and to reduce the life-cycle costs of rolling stock and on-board signalling systems, the network diversity needs to be eliminated, notably through a migration towards common high-performing infrastructure system architecture.
+In order to deliver the benefits of market opening and interoperability and to reduce the life-cycle costs of rolling stock and on-board